 We have built, and we are continuing to scale, a leading AI and data network for the benefit of financial services and other service providers, their customers, and investors.
 Services providers integrated in our network, which we refer to as our "Partners," range from high-growth financial technology companies to incumbent banks and financial institutions.
 Partners benefit from our network to extend financial products to their customers, in turn helping those customers fulfill their financial needs.
-These assets originated by Partners with the assistance of Pagaya's AI technology are eligible to be acquired by (i) funds managed or advised by Pagaya or one of its affiliates, (ii) securitization vehicles sponsored or administered by Pagaya or one of its affiliates and (iii) other similar vehicles (collectively, the "Financing Vehicles").
+These assets originated by Partners with the assistance of Pagaya's AI technology are eligible to be acquired by Financing Vehicles.